SufardiMadoa/SufardiMadoa/README.md

 <br>

 - A passionate Self-taught Front-end developer
-- Playing CTF's at spare time
+- Asistant Lucturer for java programming
 - Currently learning Web Development by Self
 - Personal website [link](https://www.sufardi-madoa.vercel.app)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/sufardimadoa)

 <br><br>